natalieagus/50002/docs/Labs/lab1.md

     }
 ```

 This is called the *bitwise* operator.
-More about this later.
+More about this on later labs.

 Each of the operation above has a *truth table*, which you already learned in lecture.
 Every valid combination of inputs has a <span class="orange-bold">single</span>, well-defined output.